Characters in the Icemark Chronicles: Princess Medea Clytemnestra Strong-In-The-Arm Lindenshield

 Medea Lindenshield is the youngest daughter of Thirrin and Oskan.
 Throughout the book, she is portrayed as beautiful and mysteriously detached from her family, and as a loner.
 She is deeply jealous of Sharley and turns traitor on her family, helping the Polypontian army in secret.
 When given the choice between Light and Dark she chooses Dark.
 She attempts to murder Sharley on more than one occasion and her actions lead to her brother Cerdic's death.
 Her father eventually discovers her betrayal and banishes her to The Circle Of Dark.
 She returns in The Last Battle Of The Icemark more powerful and with the aid of her grandfather Cronus but is destroyed, due to Oskan's sacrifice.

 Olympia Artemision, Basilea of the Hypolitan

-Olympia became the leader of the Hypolitan following the death of her successor in battle.
+Olympia became the leader of the Hypolitan following the death of her predecessor in battle.
 She is described as having the face and voice of an eagle and being extremely beautiful.
 Olememnon eventually falls in love with her, and they are married.
 She is killed with Olememmnon by Erinor's horde.